hynek/structlog/.github/CONTRIBUTING.rst

     git checkout git@github.com:hynek/structlog.git

-Change into the newly created directory and **after activating your virtual environment** install an editable version of ``structlog`` along with its test dependencies:
+Change into the newly created directory and **after activating your virtual environment** install an editable version of ``structlog`` along with its test  and docs dependencies:

 .. code-block:: bash

     cd structlog
-    pip install -e .[test]
+    pip install -e .[tests,docs]

 If you run the virtual environment’s Python and try to ``import structlog`` it should work!